mbethke/la_us/README.md

 to the most frequent characters.

-This layout used to be a port of the LaoWord one to XKB but has since been sustantially redesigned using corpus research into Lao letter frequencies.
+This layout used to be a port of the LaoWord one to XKB but has since been substantially redesigned using corpus research into Lao letter frequencies.

 * It's meant primarily for writing Lao, not putting the odd Lao character within English text, so Lao is in the main group (i.e. without using the Alt key)